7 Signs Your ERP Has Outgrown Your Finance Team's Needs

 Where Hyperbots Fits

-The broader Hyperbots platform connects to Oracle NetSuite, SAP S/4HANA, SAP ECC, SAP B1, Microsoft Business Central, Sage Intacct, and Sage 300 through pre-built native connectors.
-The ERP remains the system of record.
+Hyperbots connects natively to any ERP.
+Some of them being Oracle NetSuite, SAP S/4HANA, SAP ECC, SAP B1, Microsoft Business Central, Sage Intacct, Sage 300, etc. Your ERP remains the system of record.
 Hyperbots handles the processing, matching, routing, and compliance work above it.
 Go-live is within one month.
-ROI is typically reached within six months.

 Conclusion